scopey/scopey.github.com/index.md

 ---
 layout: page
-title: Hello World!
+title: Scopey Blog!
-tagline: Supporting tagline
+tagline: There are many like it but this one is mine
 ---
 {% include JB/setup %}